The state of Illinois provides several veteran benefits. This page explains them.

 Education Requirements for Police & Firefighters

 The educational requirements needed to join the Illinois State Police will be waived for veterans who have been honorably discharged with a campaign service medal for Afghanistan or Iraq.
 The Illinois Conservation Police will waive their educational requirements for honorably discharged veterans who have certain campaign medals.
 The educational requirement for a firefighter or municipal police officer is waived for veterans discharged honorably after 24 months of active duty or 180 days in combat.

 Educational Opportunities for Children (10-18 Yrs)

-Financial aid is provided to each child between the ages of 10 and 18 years of a veteran who died or became totally disabled as a result of service in the Armed Forces during World War I, or II, the Korean and Vietnam Conflicts, the Gulf War, and OIF/OEF.
+Financial aid is available for children between 10 and 18 years old of those who died or became totally disabled as a result of wartime military service.
 The financial aid applies to a state educational institution of elementary grade, high school or vocational training school.

-Dependents of a veteran who has been declared by the Department of Defense or U.S. Department of Veterans Affairs to be a POW/MIA, died as the result of a service-connected disability, or permanently disabled from service-connected causes with 100% disability; and, who was an Illinois resident or was an Illinois resident within six months of entering service may be eligible for the scholarship.
+Dependents of a veteran who has been declared by the DOD or VA to be a POW/MIA, died as the result of a service-connected disability, or permanently disabled from service-connected causes with 100% disability; and, who is an Illinois resident or was an Illinois resident within six months of entering service may be eligible for the scholarship.